section-engineering-education/engineering-education/content/articles/get-geolocation-by-ip-address-and-country/index.md

 - [Further reading](#further-reading)

 ### Prerequisites
 - Fundamentals of PHP.
 - Text-Editor - vscode.

 ### Objectives

-> After completing this model, the following is outcomes are expected.
+After completing this tutorial, you should be able to do the following:

 - Get the current IP address.
 - Get the area using the PHP cURL API.